What prepper gear has endless potential uses but is something folks often leave out?

-Stinging nettle isn’t only packed with nutrients and excellent for medicinal purposes; it’s also loaded with strong fibers that can be an ideal material for natural cordage.
-Just remember to use gloves when handling this plant because its pricks can get pretty uncomfortable.
+Stinging nettle isn’t only packed with nutrients and excellent for medicinal purposes—it’s also loaded with strong fibers that can be an ideal material for natural cordage.
+Just remember to use gloves when making cordage using this plant because its pricks can get pretty uncomfortable.

-The yucca is a perennial shrub that grows throughout most continental United States on roadsides, open fields, and sandy woods.
-A yucca is easy to spot with its pointy, sword-like leaves that stretch out in every direction from its base.
+Yucca is a perennial shrub that grows throughout most continental United States on roadsides, open fields, and sandy woods.
+A yucca is easy to spot with its pointy, sword-like leaves stretching out from its base.

 Although you may find different types of yucca that show off wide or narrow leaves, its long green spikes still have the same strong fibers that you can turn into sturdy ropes if appropriately processed.

 The dogbane plant is found across all of North America.
 It grows on forest edges and in forest clearings and can also be seen in fields.
 The thing about dogbane is that it’s poisonous when ingested, so wash your hands thoroughly after handling it.